stevenpawley/colino/README.md

 # colino

 The goal of colino is to provide supervised feature selection steps to be used with the tidymodels recipes package.
+The overall focus of the package is on filter-based feature selection methods.
+Permutation score methods that use a model can be considered a special case of filter approaches.

 Note - colino is the new package name and replaces the preliminary 'recipeselectors' name.
 Colino will be submitted to CRAN once some additional